KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 12. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 13. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
 14. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-15. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-16. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-17. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+15. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-18. Recommendation: Replace eslintrc by new flat config.
+16. Recommendation: Replace eslintrc by new flat config.

 ### [MagicMirror-Olympia-Module by GHLasse](https://github.com/GHLasse/MagicMirror-Olympia-Module)